-Georgia is the Policy Officer for the International Chamber of Shipping.
+Georgia is the Policy Adviser for the International Chamber of Shipping.

 The Policy team supports the Shipping Policy Committee at ICS, which sets the global shipping industry’s agenda on a wide variety of shipping policy matters, including industry positions on trade restrictive measures and taxation.
 In this capacity, Georgia conducts research to inform industry positions on a number of policy files, often engaging with international bodies such as the UN, WTO and OECD.
 She also acts as Secretary to the ICS Canals Sub-Committee, which sets and oversees the global shipping industry’s agenda and official positions on matters related to the world’s major international shipping canals, including the Panama Canal and the Suez Canal.